Epistimio/orion/examples/plotting/README.rst

 Examples
 --------

-Detailed examples of the different type of visualizations, how use and interpret them.
+Detailed examples of the different type of visualizations, how to use and interpret them.